law-motion-for-new-trial | motion for new trial based on newly discovered evidence | MNT after default judgment |

 In re Valdes (Tex.App.- Houston [1st Dist.]
 Apr.
 24, 2008)(Keyes)

-(motion for reconsideration of motion for new trial, plenary power expired, order void)
+motion for new trial, plenary power expired, order void)

-GRANT PETITION FOR WRIT OF MANDAMUS: Opinion by Justice Keyes
+GRANT PETITION FOR WRIT OF MANDAMUS: Opinion by

 Before Justices Taft, Keyes and Alcala